How do you get visibility for your website organically which means you didn’t have to pay or advertise? It’s a topic every entrepreneur loves.

-I was asked for my views on this recently for an upcoming interview on a video show.
+I was asked about this recently for a video show.

 I thought it’d be good to share my replies (which was part of the recce) before we recorded this show.
 So for those of you who aren’t sure which way to go (paid or organic SEO), this post on organic visibility will help you understand more.